terminusdb/tus/README.md

 ### Server

-To use the tus server with the HTTP library in swipl you can simply add a `tus_dispatch` call to your http_handler from a chosen endpoint as follows:
+To use the TUS server with the HTTP library in swipl you can simply add a `tus_dispatch` call to your http_handler from a chosen endpoint as follows: